twajr/ckad-prep-notes/README.md

 ```

 # Current Progress
-The list below is based on the curriculum v1.0
+The list below is based on the curriculum v1.0.
+Once you have mastered a section, check it off and move on to the next.
+You need to understand them ALL very well.
+The Core Concepts is kind of vague, but the others are defined well enough that it is easy to prepare for with hands-on work through the tasks offered at kubernetes.io.

 - [x] Core Concepts - 13%
   - [x] API Primitives